basho/riak_kv/docs/Sync-On-Write.md

 Further more with backend sync enabled, all writes are flushes, not just writes being currently receieved from the application.
 So writes during transfers, read repairs and replication events all trigger flushes.
 These overheads combined, had led to a recommendation that sync should not be enabled on Riak backends - but guarantees of a flush are still useful to applications with exacting durability requirements.

-For the NHS, when we considered the actual durability need, the specific requirement was that:
+For the NHS Spine project, when we considered the actual durability need, the specific requirement was that:

 - For some buckets, assuming node diversity, it was necessary to know that a PUT had been flushed at least once before acknowledgement (to protect against concurrent and immediate power failure of multiple nodes).